Puffy Pizza Recipe (Fluffy, Airy Crust, No Scale Needed)

 - finish: cool briefly, slice, and let the bubbles speak for themselves.

-Pro Tips for Maximum Puff
+Pro Tips for Maximum Fluffy, Puffy Pizza

 - warm room = faster ferment; cool room = slower. use the full 24 hours if it's chilly.